conda/ceps/cep-16.md

   }
 }
 ```

+The `sha256` and `md5` from the original repodata fields are converted from their hex representation to bytes.
+This is done to reduce the overall file size of the shards.

 Although these files can become relatively large (100s of kilobytes) typically for a large case (conda-forge) these files remaing very small, e.g. 100s of bytes to a couple of kilobytes.